muratk5n/thirdwave/en/README.md

 *Apex*, *Fortress*.. so many cheesy WIllis movies in succession..
 Trying to stumble upon the next *Pulp Fiction*?
 Not working

 ---

-*Finch* is supposed to take place in 2030 -- 9 years away..
-And the roboticist guy had strong AI tech?
-Sci wouldn't have advanced that far.. not with the current neural, "deep" approaches.
-He'd have the dog and some bizarre chatbot that spits out random facts from Encyclopedia Brittanica.
-I'd rather have all published novels be read aloud to me through Text-to-Speech, or have re-runs of MASH.

----

-*I Am Mother*, *Finch*, sad movies..
-Where's da hope man?

----